Standardbred: Gaits

 Pacers still retain the ability to trot and do so regularly; however, they are labeled by the gait they race at.
 Additionally, some trotters are able to pace, but prefer to race at the trot.
 Today's Standardbreds race in the same gait for their whole career, with rare exception.
 And although the gaits are similar, the pace is faster than the trot.

 Today's Standardbreds are commonly bred trotters to trotters, and pacers to pacers.
 Although it is possible for trotters to produce a pacer, these gait-specific breeding practices are causing Standardbreds to differentiate into two subpopulations based on gait, more distinct than some breeds.

 The ability to pace is linked to a single-point mutation in gene DMRT3, which is expressed in the I6 subdivision of spinal cord neurons; this area is responsible for coordinating the locomotor network controlling limb movements.
 The point mutation causes early termination of the gene by coding for a stop codon, thus altering the function of this transcription factor.
 Uniquely, both pacing and trotting American Standardbreds are fixed for the DMRT3 variant.
-This suggest that there is at least one additional genetic variant that controls trotting and pacing in Standardbreds.
+This suggests that there is at least one additional genetic variant that controls trotting and pacing in Standardbreds.
 However, European Standardbreds are not yet fixed for this DMRT3 variant, although homozygous individuals have better performance records.